RobertTate/learning-sessions/README.md

 ## Principles

-- Specific accountablility - developers should have an actual learning source (e.g. course, podcast, code challenge, etc.) they are working through.
+- Specific accountablility - developers should have an actual learning source (e.g. course, podcast, code challenge, book, etc.) they are working through.
 "I'm thinking deep thoughts" is not an acceptable answer.
 - Extremely limited talking/interacting (we take this seriously)
 - Physical accountability is the goal, not socializing
 - One hour a week